• Home

 Insights:

-• The best-moving products in the Current Year are hair shampoo, sunscreen, bleaching cream, lip gloss, lipstick, and hair spray.
+• The best-selling products in the Current Year are hair shampoo, sunscreen, bleaching cream, lip gloss, lipstick, and hair spray.

 • On the other hand, the declining products in terms of sales in the Current Year are hair color, makeup palettes, and face cream.